 - 1 cup grated Parmesan

-- ¾ cup (3½ oz) pine nuts, lightly toasted
+- ¾ cup (3½ ounces) pine nuts lightly toasted

-- 2 cloves garlic, roughly chopped
+- 2 cloves garlic roughly chopped

-- ½ tsp kosher salt
+- ½ teaspoon kosher salt

 - ¾ cup extra-virgin olive oil